BlockstreamResearch/bip-frost-dkg/README.md

 *Raises*:

+- `HostSeckeyError` - If the length of `hostseckey` is not 32 bytes.
 - `RecoveryDataError` - If recovery failed due to invalid recovery data or recovery data that does not match the provided `hostseckey`.